mtfishman/ITensorMPOCompression.jl/docs/src/index.md

 The module has a number of functions for characterization of MPOs and operator-valued matrices.
 Some points to keep in mind:
 1. An MPO must be in one of the regular forms in order for orthogonalization to work.
-2. An MPO must be in one fo the orthononal (canonical) forms prior to SVD truncation (compression).
+2. An MPO must be in one ot the orthonormal (canonical) forms prior to SVD truncation (compression).
 However the truncate! function will detect this and do the orthogonalization if needed.
 3. Lower (upper) regular form does not mean that the MPO is lower (upper) triangular.
 As explained in the [Technical Notes](../TechnicalDetails.pdf) the `A`-block does not need to be triangular.
 4. Having said all that, most common hand constructed MPOs are either lower or upper triangular.
 Lower happens to be the more common convention.
-5. The orthogonalize! operation just happens preserve lower (upper) trianglur form.
+5. The orthogonalize! operation just happens to preserve lower (upper) trianglur form.
 However truncation (SVD) does not preserve triangular form.
 6. At the moment autoMPO outputs (after a simple 2<-->Dw row & col swap [`fix_autoMPO!`](@ref)) lower *regular* form, but not lower *triangular* form (the `A` block is not triangular).

 ## Regular forms